angsdev/pagestack/src/packages/vue/README.md

     - Description: Pages navigation bar item.
     - Attributes:
       - anchor: The anchor which will be binded with each page.

+## Demo
+If you want to see a demo of how this library works, you can take a look at: https://angsdev.github.io

 ## Donations
 If you have enjoyed using this library and you can and want to support it